Why HRV Matters for Precision Sports

 Tracking Recommendations for Tennis

-Daily monitoring: Morning HRV readings help guide training intensity and identify when to push vs recover.
+Daily monitoring: Morning HRV readings guide training intensity and tell you when to push vs recover.

 Match recovery: Tennis matches create significant stress.
 Track how many days your HRV takes to return to baseline after tough matches.

 Training load management: Use HRV alongside practice hours and intensity.
-If HRV trends down while training load increases, you may be overreaching.
+If HRV trends down while training load climbs, you may be overreaching.

-Serve mechanics: Some research suggests motor skill performance degrades with elevated sympathetic tone.
-Low HRV days might be better for tactical work than serve practice.
+Serve mechanics: Research suggests motor skill performance degrades with elevated sympathetic tone.
+Low HRV days are better for tactical work than serve practice.

-Recommended setup: For serious players, a chest strap like Polar H10 with Elite HRV or HRV4Training provides the most accurate morning readings.
-Wearables work well for those who prefer passive tracking.
+Recommended setup: For serious players, a chest strap like Polar H10 with Elite HRV or HRV4Training gives you the most accurate morning readings.
+Wearables work well for passive tracking.

 HRV-Guided Training Periodization